EGI-Federation/repository-template/CONTRIBUTING.md

 Before proposing a contribution via pull request, ideally there is an open issue describing the need for your contribution (refer to this issue number when you submit the pull request).
-We have a 3 step process for contributions.
+We have a 3 steps process for contributions.

 1. Fork the project if you have not, and commit changes to a git branch
 1. Create a GitHub Pull Request for your change, following the instructions in the pull request template.
 1. Perform a [Code Review](#code-review-process) with the maintainers on the pull request.

 ### Pull Request Requirements

 1. **Explain your contribution in plain language.** To assist the maintainers in understanding and appreciating your pull request, please use the template to explain _why_ you are making this contribution, rather than just _what_ the contribution entails.

 ### Code Review Process